 Man-made Vegetables and Fruits Final Thoughts

 The origins and history of these man-made vegetables and fruits are pretty interesting.
-I hope this list helps you learn something new about your favorite foods.
+If you’ve been wondering what vegetables are man-made, I hope this list helps you learn something new about your favorite foods.